oscarpolanco/node-basics/web-server/README.md

 ## Step to run the app

-- On your editor; go to the `web-server` directory
+- On your editor; go to the `web-server/config` directory
-- In this directory; create a new file call `keys.js`
+- In this directory; create a new file call `keys.dev.js`
 - On the newly created file add the following:

     ```js